 Ingar Johnsrud has received massive attention for his sharp eye for detail, rich and innovative plotting, and confident prose.
 Praised by critics as a writer who will keep readers on the edge of their seats, Johnsrud has positioned himself as one of the rising stars on the Scandinavian crime fiction scene.
 For 15 years, Johnsrud was a journalist at one of Norway’s largest media groups, VG.
 Now he is a full time writer.
-Ingar Johnsrud lives with his wife and three children in Oslo, Norway.
+Ingar Johnsrud lives with his wife, three children and his dog, Potus, in Oslo, Norway.

 As We Fall (Kalypso) is the second novel in the installment.
 The third and final part of the trilogy, The Cross I Bear (Korset), was released in May 2018.

-Johnsrud’s first novel for children, Fargerne og den store Honningkrigen (The Colors and The Great Honey War) was released the fall of 2018, illustrated by John S. Jamtli.
+Johnsrud’s first novel for children, Fargerne og den store Honningkrigen (The Colorians and The Great Honey War) was released the fall of 2018, illustrated by John S. Jamtli.